thomaskcr/primoris-cs110/docs/lecture_notes/language_basics.rst

 Sometimes we want to combine two different types, we can do this using type conversion.
 We'll look at two type conversions.
 Converting something to a string and converting to an integer.

 To convert something to a string we use the :code:`str` **function**.
-We'll learn more about functions later, but we've actually already encounted one. :code:`print` is a function that takes an **argument** and prints it to the output.
+We'll learn more about functions later, but we've actually already encountered one. :code:`print` is a function that takes an **argument** and prints it to the output.
 Here, :code:`str` takes an argument and returns a string.

 An example of when we will use this is combining an integer with a string.